mettamatt/code-reasoning/README.md

    Please analyze this code using sequential thinking to break down the solution step by step.
    ```

+1. Access ready-to-use prompts:

+   - Click the "+" icon in the Claude Desktop chat window
+   - Select "Code Reasoning Tool" from the available tools
+   - Choose a prompt template and fill in the required information
+   - Submit the form to add the prompt to your chat message
+   - Send the message to Claude

+See the [Prompts Guide](./docs/prompts.md) for details on using the prompt templates.

 ## Command Line Options

 - `--debug`: Enable detailed logging